ray-project/ray/doc/source/train/dl_guide.rst

 +++++++++++++++++++++++

-For more configurability of checkpointing behavior (specifically saving checkpoints to disk), a :class:`CheckpointConfig` can be passed into ``Trainer``.
+For more configurability of checkpointing behavior (specifically saving checkpoints to disk), a :py:class:`~ray.air.config.CheckpointConfig` can be passed into ``Trainer``.

 As an example, to completely disable writing checkpoints to disk: